Underneath all the images, text, and calls to action on your website lies your webpage source code.

 Google and other search engines “read” this code to determine where your webpages should appear in their indexes for a given search query.
-So, a lot of SEO comes down to what’s in your source code.

 How to View Source Code